wkopp/SpreedictorMPowerParkinson/README.md

 ## Training

-First the individual models need to be pre-trained on the specified dataset
+The individual models are pre-trained on the specified dataset according to
 ```
 cd <repo_root>/code